Text by CLOT Magazine

-In our sixth Mixtape, Floating Spectrum is presenting a selection of music specially put together to resonate with our audience; music that utilizes data from our universe, such as sounds of two merging black holes, earthquake or planetary data sonification, and many otherworldly songs that take you through a peculiar journey.
+In our 6th mixtape, Floating Spectrum presents a selection of music specially put together to resonate with our audience; music that utilizes data from our universe, such as sounds of two merging black holes, earthquake or planetary data sonification, and many otherworldly songs that take you through a peculiar journey.

 Your debut album, A point between, is inspired by nature’s cycles and rhythms.
 What was the intellectual process behind its inception like?

 The idea behind this album started from a dance performance project with a few friends in the Berlin-based art & technology collective Lacuna Lab.
-In our initial brainstorm sessions, we concluded that we would like to explore the ever-changing phases of emotions, and how things eventually change, like the recurring cycles of nature.
+In our initial brainstorming sessions, we concluded that we would like to explore the ever-changing phases of emotions and how things eventually change, like the recurring cycles of nature.
 While creating music for the project, the work from the Taiwanese contemporary choreographer Legend Lin was very inspirational to me.
-She observed nature and made beautiful connections to the Taiwanese culture and human emotions.
-In her work, all the dancers move in a slow, contemplative way, and every movement was so deeply emotional.
+She observed nature and made beautiful connections to Taiwanese culture and human emotions.
+In her work, all the dancers move slowly, contemplatively, and every movement was so deeply emotional.
 I wanted to express such a rich variety of feelings through my music.

 It seems that nature plays an important role in your practice, as well as technology.
 How do you balance both?
 And how do you cope with technology (screen/digital) overload?

 I don’t think I consciously try to balance them.
-It’s just curiosity which drives me to observe subtle details in nature and to play with tools and ideas while not being 100% sure about how things will turn out.
+It’s just curiosity that drives me to observe subtle details in nature and play with tools and ideas while not being 100% sure how things will turn out.
 This exploration is key for getting inspiration and motivation for my creative work and keeping things fresh.